Percent Yield Calculator

 How It Works

-Enter the actual yield (mass you obtained) and the theoretical yield (maximum possible mass).
-The calculator divides actual by theoretical and multiplies by 100 to give percent yield.
+Enter the actual yield (the mass of product you collected in your experiment) and the theoretical yield (the maximum possible mass calculated from stoichiometry).
+The calculator divides actual by theoretical and multiplies by 100 to express reaction efficiency as a percentage.
+A progress bar visualizes your yield relative to 100%.

 Formula